Industrial Style - Interior Design Essentials

 • Industrial Style Interior Design - Explore Inspiring Room Ideas | Paintit.ai - 15

-Layer wood, metal, leather, and linen to keep your space engaging.
-Use contrasting finishes—shiny next to matte, smooth paired with textured.
-This intentional mix makes the room feel collected and lived-in, rather than staged.
+Layer wood, metal, leather and linen elements in the room to keep it interesting.
+Use contrasting finishes: shiny next to matte, smooth beside textured.
+The seamless blend makes the room feel natural and collected instead of overly curated.

 • Industrial Style Interior Design - Explore Inspiring Room Ideas | Paintit.ai - 16